Cloufield/gwaslab/docs/ExtractNovel.md

 ```

-GWASLab checks overlap with a local files of variants or records in GWASCatalog.
+GWASLab checks overlap with a local file of variants or records in GWASCatalog.

 Required (either):

-- `known` : `string`, path to local file of reported variants
+- `known` : `string`, path to the local file of reported variants

 or

-- `efo` : `string`, efo id for the target trait, which is used for querying the GWASCatalog.
+- `efo` : `string`, EFO id for the target trait, which is used for querying the GWASCatalog.

-## 2. Options:
+## Options

 | `.get_lead()` options    | DataType  | Description                                                                               | Default |
 |--------------------------|-----------|-------------------------------------------------------------------------------------------|---------|